oakserver/oak/docs/deploy.md

 addEventListener("fetch", app.fetchEventHandler());
 ```

-Then when you Deploy application receives requests, the oak application and
+Then when your Deploy application receives requests, the oak application and
 middleware will handle them.

 ## Better IDE Integration